OlliNiemitalo/pipecrawler/README.md

 ## First prototype 2023-04-21

 First we try to build the upper unit that carries the camera.
-This should be rotated with respect to a lower unit.
+This should be rotated with respect to a lower unit by a slow motor.

 ![image description](crawler1.png)